 - This is the sometimes the case when you use guest network access at another school.

-- It is also the case in some countries, China is one example.
+- It is also the case in some countries, China is one example in which the rules change constantly so it may or may not work reliably.

 - Last, some routers provided by internet providers do not allow VPN use.
 Especially likely to be a problem are routers for bundled phone/tv/cable service.
 If you have a 3-service bundled router and are unable to connect to Amherst VPN from your home, you may need to request from your Internet service provider a different router to use only for Internet service and use the 3-service router only for phone/tv.
 The router settings must allow for PPTP pass-through.